nextcloud/documentation/deployment_recommendations/index.rst

 * Sqlite is adequate for simple testing, and for low-load single-user deployments.
 It is not adequate for production systems.
 * MSSQL is not automatically tested.
-* Oracle is a pain, but the de facto standard at huge enterprises.
+* Oracle is expensive, but is the de facto standard at large enterprises.
   Developers need to be aware of the 30 char identifier limit, empty string equals null and varchar2 can only be made 4000 chars wide.

 File Storage
 ------------

-This is what separates us from WordPress or typo3.
 Our main use case is up- and download of files.
-Sooner or later that requires scale-out storage.
+Sooner or later, that requires scale-out storage.
 Currently, the options are GPFS or an object store like Ceph/s3 or Openstack/Swift.
 GPFS is expensive, and our s3 and Swift implementations use temp files which prevents them from scaling adequately.

 .. comment: A proof of concept implementation based on [phprados](https://github.com/ceph/phprados) that talks directly to a